matiasilva/tele-rss-gram/README.md

     python3 src/main poll
     ```

-Note: on first start, the bot will wait for you to add it to a group, and the chat ID will be stored. restart the bot to access its full functionality.
+Note: on first start, the bot will wait for you to add it to a group, and the chat ID will be stored in a file.
+Restart the bot to access its full functionality and to interact with it.

+## Developing

+* Use Python >= 3.4
+* Follow the installation process as above
+* Ensure you have `flake8` and a formatter of your choice
+* It's one big ol' script

 ## Credits